Compressed representation of Learning Spaces

-We mention that in Combinatorics and Operations Research Learning Spaces are called {\it antimatroids}.
-A prime dimplication $A \rightsquigarrow \{b\}$ of a Learning Space would be referred to as {\it rooted circuit} $(A \cup \{b\}, b)$ by an antimatroid person.
+{\bf 3.6} We mention that in Combinatorics and Operations Research Learning Spaces are called {\it antimatroids}.
+A prime dimplication $A \rightsquigarrow b$ of a Learning Space would be referred to as {\it rooted circuit} $(A \cup \{b\}, b)$.
 As opposed to general Knowledge Spaces, for Learning Spaces ${\cal K}$ the set PrimeDimp$({\cal K})$ has a telltale structure.
 In terms of antimatroids it reads as follows.
 Let ${\cal R}{\cal C}$ be any family of ``rooted sets'' $(C, r)$, i.e. each $C$ is a nonempty subset of some domain $Q$ and $r \in C$.
 Then ${\cal R}{\cal C}$ is the family of all rooted circuits\footnote{As opposed to [YHM], the so called ``critical circuits'' [KLS, p.31] do not enter our framework.
-They have to do with linear orderings of $Q$.} of some antimatroid ${\cal K} \subseteq {\cal P}(Q)$ iff these conditions hold [KLS, p.30]:
+They have to do with linear orderings of $Q$.
+Details can be found in [W2].} of some antimatroid ${\cal K} \subseteq {\cal P}(Q)$ iff these conditions hold [Di]:

-(4a) \quad $(C_1, r), (C_2, r) \in {\cal R}{\cal C}$ and $C_1 \subseteq C_2$ implies $C_1 = C_2$
+(7a) \quad $(C_1, r), (C_2, r) \in {\cal R}{\cal C}$ and $C_1 \subseteq C_2$ implies $C_1 = C_2$

-(4b) \quad for $(C_1, r_1), (C_2, r_2) \in {\cal R} {\cal C}$ with $r_1 \in C_1 \setminus \{r_2\}$ there exists a\\ $(C_3, r_2)$ with $C_3 \subseteq (C_1 \cup C_2) \setminus \{r_1\}$.
+(7b) \quad for $(C_1, r_1), (C_2, r_2) \in {\cal R} {\cal C}$ with $r_1 \in C_1 \setminus \{r_2\}$ there exists a\\ $(C_3, r_2)$ with $C_3 \subseteq (C_1 \cup C_2) \setminus \{r_1\}$.

-As to our toy example, apart from the prime dimplications used in Section 2, there are other ones.
-From Theorem 1 follows that PrimeDimp$({\cal K}_2)$ consists of